If you have experienced economic abuse, you are not alone. There are organisations that can support you with the issues you may be facing.

 View the 2021 Financial Abuse Code that many banks and building societies have signed up to.
 It outlines how banks and building societies should treat people who have been financially abused.

 Helps people tackle debts and manage money.
 Runs the National Debtline and Business Debtline, which are free, impartial and confidential debt advice services.
 Qualified debt advisers are available by phone, with fact sheets online.
-Also offers training and resources.
+Also offers training and resources and a webchat service.

 National Debtline 0808 808 4000 (Mon–Fri, 9am–8pm; Sat, 9.30am–1pm)